 The location was at the lower extension of Strand Street, cramped between the seafront and the Grand Parade.
 (Simons, PB, 2000: 11)

 It was under these conditions that Jacobus started work at Mechau’s butchery in 1839.
 (Simons, PB, 2000:13)

 The site obviously no longer exists.
-There is no point trying find any more than the general area where the Shambles were located.
+There is no point trying to find any more than the general area where the Shambles was located.

 THE STRAND STREET SITE (SHAMBLES NOS 3, 4, 5 NEAR THE CUSTOMS HOUSE)

 In 1883 the city decided to demolish the old abattoir in Adderley Street and was ordered to establish its own abattoir.
 It was labelled as a “public disturbance.”
 The head office of Combrinck & Company moved to Strand Street.
 (Dommisse, E. 2011:35)

 It was in Stand Street where Combrinck & Co erected refrigeration chambers for the first time and they were given the chance to install their own slaughtering equipment.
 (Dommisse, E. 2011:39)